sampsyo/cs6120/content/blog/2019-12-18-ml-based-phases-ordering-with-llvm/index.md

 ### Hill Climbing

-One popular approach for phase ordering is Hill Climbing: selecting the optimization that gives the most performance boost at each step.
+One popular approach for phase ordering is Hill Climbing([1](http://www.cs.cmu.edu/~./745/papers/kulkarni-cgo2007.pdf),[2](http://rsim.cs.uiuc.edu/arch/qual_papers/compilers/almagor04.pdf)): selecting the optimization that gives the most performance boost at each step.
 However, it can be really expensive to rebuild and run 270 times at every step, while also rerun the program multiple times to reduce performance variance.
 In fact, it could take more than a day to build even 15 passes.
 In the experiment, we sampled 5 optimizations at each step instead of trying all and only used the performance of one run to save the time.

 ### Linear Regression